NCIP/bioconductor_v1/trunk/services/caArrayQualityMetrics/client_sample/README.txt

    11/15/2009  02:28 PM         1,002,016 HuPr4487.gpr
                   6 File(s)      6,013,393 bytes

-4. Invoke the service, inidicating the location and file name extension of the files to be submitted
+5. Invoke the service, indicating the location and file name extension of the files to be submitted

   > java -jar CaArrayQualityMetricsClient.jar extdata gpr